 The closer one gets to a certain culture, the easier it becomes to grasp the defining achievements of that era.
 Visual or graphic story driven representation provides eloquent ways that people beyond the boundaries can understand.
 It is immensely difficult to feel how life in a specific age prevailed.
 An engaging way to do the same is Web-based visualization for the Exploration of Culture and Heritage.

 There are different verticals of the web-based visualization and different impacts for them all.
 Though the memories of the historical events can be rekindled through 2D images and first-hand experiences in manuscripts.
-But, it results in a loss in the real essence of the scenario.
+But, the real essence of the scenario is lost.

 An Attempt to Revive History: VR